Quantum Error Correction for Beginners

-This formal definition of how subsystem coding works may be more complicated than the standard stabilizer codes shown earlier, but this slightly more complicated coding structure has significant benefits when we consider how error correction is performed.
+This formal definition of how BS coding works may be more complicated than the standard stabilizer codes shown earlier, but this slightly more complicated coding structure has significant benefits when we consider how error correction is performed.

 In general, to perform error correction, each of the stabilizers of the codespace must be checked to determine which eigenvalue changes have occurred due to errors.
-In the case of subsystem code this would appear to be problematic.
 The stabilizer group, $\mathcal{S}$, consist of qubit operators that scale with the size of the code.
-In our specific example, each of the $X$ and $Z$ stabilizers are six-dimensional (and in general, for a $n_1\times n_2$ lattice, the $X$ stabilizers are $2n_1$ dimensional and the $Z$ stabilizers are $2n_2$ dimensional).
-If techniques such as Shor's method~[Section~\ref{sec:FTcircuit}] were used, we would need to prepare a large ancilla state to perform fault-tolerant correction, which would also scale linearly with the size of the code, this is clearly undesirable.
-However, due to the gauge structure of subsystem codes we are able to decompose the error correction procedure~\cite{AC07}.
+In general, for a $n_1\times n_2$ lattice, the $X$ stabilizers are $2n_1$ dimensional and the $Z$ stabilizers are $2n_2$ dimensional.
+If techniques such as Shor's method~[Section~\ref{sec:FTcircuit}] were used, we would need to prepare a large ancilla state to perform fault-tolerant correction, this is clearly undesirable.
+This problem can be mitigated due to the gauge structure of these codes~\cite{AC07}.

 Each of the stabilizers in $\mathcal{S}$ are simply the product of certain elements from $\mathcal{T}$, for example,